gravitational/teleport/rfd/00XY-session-locking.md

 the default period of 10 minutes defined in `defaults.LowResPollingPeriod`) a `types.Watcher`-based algorithm should be preferred.

-To be able to distinguish session locks received from a remote (root) cluster, the root cluster should send the `SessionLock` resource a resource label of the
+To be able to distinguish session locks received from the root cluster, the root cluster should send the `SessionLock` resource a resource label of the
 form:
 ```
 teleport.dev/replicated-from: <root-cluster-name>
 ```

+A tolerance interval similar to the case of intra-cluster propagation should be used.
+When a leaf cluster's reverse tunnel connection exhibits intolerable failures, the leaf cluster's fallback mode will be enforced with respect to the connections authenticated with a user certificate issued by the root cluster's CA.

 ### Scenarios